 As you light your candle, bask in its beautiful light, giving thanks in whatever ways your heart speaks to you.

 Many of the Earth traditions counting down to Solstice may see the second candle as representing the Element of Fire, in its aspect as the element of hearth and hospitality.

 Thus, let us contemplate the meaning of Fire and what Fire offers.

-And Fire represents our need as humans for warmth and light — which drives the never-ending quest for fossil fuels, in turn contributing to global climate change and war.
+And Fire represents our need as humans for warmth and light — which drives the never-ending quest for fossil fuels, in turn contributing to the global climate catastrophe and multiple wars.

-Tonight, you might acknowledge the shadow aspects.
+Tonight, you might acknowledge these shadows.
 But then, turn your awareness to the gifts of Fire in your life.

 Fire is the very essence of life — the electrochemical stream that is the life force itself.